ercintorun/ender3/README.md

 If you would like to use the original ender cable to extend the pinouts from EXP1:
   <img src="./adxl345/skr_mini_e3_v20_exp1_adxl_pinout_cabling.JPG" alt="PETG sample print"/>

-## 🔧 ADXL345 Method 2 - Connection on Raspberry Pi
+## 🔧 ADXL345 Method 2 - 2 ADXL on Raspberry Pi

-You could also just use spi0 and share the mosi miso and sclk with both chips and use CE0 and CE1 as their enable pin.
+You could use spi0 and share the mosi miso and sclk with both chips and use CE0 and CE1 as ADLX345s enable pin.
 SPI is not designed to use 2 devices at once on the bus but the input calibration doesn't use both at the same time so this is an acceptible setup.

-Like this as an example
+Configuration

     [mcu rpi]
     serial: /tmp/klipper_host_mcu